A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Numerical Experiments

 \section{Numerical Experiments}

-We now investigate the performance of the proposed GMGP models (r-GMGP and d-GMGP) compared to existing multi-fidelity models in a suite of numerical experiments.
-The following metrics are used for performance comparison: \bi \itemsep{0em} \item Root-mean-squared-error (RMSE): $\sqrt{M^{-1}\sum_{i=1}^{M}(\hat{y}_i-y_i)^2}$ \item Probabilistic RMSE (p-RMSE): $\sqrt{M^{-1}\sum_{i=1}^{M}\mathbb{E}[(Y_i-y_i)^2|\bs{z}^{(T)})]}$. \ei Here, $y_i$ is the high-fidelity output for test point $i$; $\hat{y}_i$ is its prediction; $Y_i$ is its posterior predictive distribution.
-RMSE measures the accuracy of the point prediction, whereas p-RMSE accounts for both bias and variance.
+We investigate the proposed GMGP models (r-GMGP and d-GMGP) compared to existing multi-fidelity models in a suite of numerical experiments. \cbl{Three metrics are used here: \begin{itemize} \itemsep0em \item Root-mean-squared-error (RMSE): $\sqrt{M^{-1}\sum_{i=1}^{M}(\hat{y}_i-y_i)^2}$, where $y_i$ is the high-fidelity output for test point $i$ and $\hat{y}_i$ its prediction.
+This measures point prediction accuracy. \item Normalized root-mean-squared-error (N-RMSE): $1-{\text{RMSE}}/{\text{RMSE}_{\text{base}}}$, where $\text{RMSE}_{\text{base}}$ is the RMSE of the baseline sample mean predictor.
+This assesses point prediction accuracy relative to a baseline, with larger values indicating better predictions. \item Continuous Ranked Probability Score (CRPS; \citealp{gneiting2007strictly}): This measures the quality of \textit{probabilistic} predictions, with smaller values suggesting better predictions.
+Its specific expression can be found in \cite{gneiting2007strictly}. \end{itemize}}

+We first explore in Sections \ref{subsec:1dexp} and \ref{subsec:20dexp} the performance of the GMGP models with existing methods on a 1-d and 20-d synthetic function.
+We then investigate in Section \ref{subsec:expdesign} the performance of the proposed experimental design given varying budget constraints.